×

 Once operational the new rapid transit lane will help improve journey time reliability by enabling services to bypass traffic along this section of the route.
 New walking and cycling facilities will also provide links between the future Garden Community development and the city's existing walking/cycling network.

-The facilities are due to open to existing services in early 2026.
+The facilities opened to existing services in Spring 2026.

 Got a question?